 Where the most likely baseline scenario is the use of the biomass residues for energy generation (as in scenario 4), the diversion of biomass residues to the project activity is already considered in the calculation of baseline reductions.
-In this case, leakage effects do not need to be addressed, therefore $L_y = 0$.
+In this case, leakage effects do not need to be addressed, therefore L_y = 0.

-Emission reductions due to displacement of electricity, ERelectricity, y
+Emission reductions due to displacement of electricity, ER{electricity}, v

-Emission reductions due to the displacement of electricity are relevant for scenario 4 and are calculated by multiplying the net quantity of increased electricity generated with biomass residues as a result of the project activity (EG_y) with the CO2 baseline emission factor for the electricity displaced due to the project ($EF{electricity,y}$), as follows:
+Emission reductions due to the displacement of electricity are relevant for scenario 4 and are calculated by multiplying the net quantity of increased electricity generated with biomass residues as a result of the project activity (EG_y) with the CO_2 baseline emission factor for the electricity displaced due to the project $(EF{electricity,y})$, as follows:

-$$ER{electricity,y} = EG{y} \cdot EF{electricity,y}$$
+$$ER{electricity,y} = EG_y \cdot EF{electricity,y}$$

-$ER{electricity, y}$ = Emission reductions due to displacement of electricity during the year y (tCO2/yr).
+$ER{electricity.v}$ = Emission reductions due to displacement of electricity during the year y (tCO2/yr).

-EG_y = Net quantity of increased electricity generation as a result of the project activity (incremental to baseline generation) during the year y (MWh).
+EG_y = Net quantity of increased electricity generation as a result of the project activity year v (tCO2/MWh).

+(incremental to baseline generation) during the year y (MWh).

-$EF{electricity,y}$ = CO2 emission factor for the electricity displaced due to the project activity during the year y (tCO2/MWh).
+$EF{electricity,y}$ = CO_2 emission factor for the electricity displaced due to the project activity during the